 The Oura App

-The Oura app is to guide you throughout your day, helping you see the moments that matter, as they matter.
+The Oura app guides you throughout your day, helping you see the moments that matter, as they matter.
 In addition, it introduces useful data visualizations, notes and tags, as well as enhanced trend views of your sleep, readiness and activity data.

 Here’s a summary of the features: